Battle of Berlin: South

-The successes of the 1st Ukrainian Front during the first nine days of the battle meant that by 25 April, they were occupying large swathes of the area south and south-west of Berlin.
+The successes of the 1st Ukrainian Front during the first nine days of the battle meant that by 25 April, they were occupying large swathes of the area south and southwest of Berlin.
 Their spearheads had met elements of the 1st Belorussian Front west of Berlin, completing the investment of the city.
 Meanwhile, the 58th Guards Rifle Division of the 5th Guards Army in 1st Ukrainian Front made contact with the 69th Infantry Division of the United States First Army near Torgau, on the Elbe River.
-These manoeuvres had broken the German forces south of Berlin into three parts.
-The German 9th Army was surrounded in the Halbe pocket.
-Wenck's 12th Army, obeying Hitler's command of 22 April, was attempting to force its way into Berlin from the south-west but met stiff resistance from 1st Ukrainian Front around Potsdam.
-Schörner's Army Group Centre was forced to withdraw from the Battle of Berlin, along its lines of communications towards Czechoslovakia.